Fluxticks/DiscordReactableMenus/README.md

 If you have any saved ReactableMenus from v1 of this packaged, the saved states can be converted to the new v2 implementation using `helpers.convert_v1_to_v2` function, which will output the corresponding v2 dictionary from a v1 dictionary.

-## TODOs
-- Re-add example menus with new V2 features.

 ## Contributing
 Any suggestions regarding changes are welcome, so feel free to create a Fork and then create a PR.